Sunday, July 12, 2026

 The first is a minimum cost, insurance and freight (CIF) value of RM200,000.
 The second is a minimum motor output of 180 kW (245 PS).

-The Ministry of Investment, Trade and Industry of Malaysia (Miti), now led by minister Datuk Seri Johari Abdul Ghani after his appointment in December 2025, said the revised conditions were communicated to franchise AP holders during an engagement session on April 30, 2026.
+The Ministry of Investment, Trade and Industry (Miti), now led by minister Datuk Seri Johari Abdul Ghani after his appointment in December 2025, said the revised conditions were communicated to franchise AP holders during an engagement session on April 30, 2026.

 The language is dry, but the effect could be immediate: cheaper CBU EVs may become harder to justify, while CKD plans suddenly become more urgent.